-- Eating distributions - some investors would prefer to withdraw distribution income for living expenses than “eat the seed corn”.
+- Multi-strategy investors who prefer to withdraw distribution income for living expenses rather than “eat the seed corn”

-Before moving on, let's set the stage with an explanation of Tactical Asset Allocation.
+Before moving on, let's set the stage with a brief explanation of Tactical Asset Allocation.

 Tactical Asset Allocation